lellolillili/rallymodemod/README.md

 * [Pikes Peak - WIP - coming soon!](https://www.beamng.com/resources/pikes-peak-lidar-edition.4986/)

-Start the race.
+Start a rally from the Time Trial menu.
 After the countdown, you will be greeted by a welcome message.
 Read it and follow the instructions.
 You need to load the rally UI in order to see the pacenote symbols and the pause menu.
 Press 'SHIFT+CTRL+U', add apps, choose the Rally Mode UI app.
 Keep it nice and big and centered.